leghod/downloadui/README.md

 # downloadui
-A GUI tool for converting download speeds and estimating download times written in C++/CLI using winforms.
+A windows, tool with a GUI for converting download speeds and estimating download times written in C++/CLI using winforms.
 <br />
 I coded this in 24 hours, using my small amount of prior C++ knowledge and experience in C# and winforms to create this tool.
 <br />